iamshnoo/iamshnoo/README.md

 <h3 align="center"> Hi there, I'm Anjishnu 👋🏻 </h3>

 I'm a senior year computer science undergrad from India.
 My interests lie at the intersection of Computer Vision and Computer Graphics, with particular interests in Generative Modelling and AI in medicine initiatives.
+Currently working on my final year thesis centered around the topic of AI & HealthCare.
+Feel free to shoot me an email if you are up for collaborations or have some interesting related tasks / datasets !!

-🔭 Current Work
+🔭 Recent Work
 ---

-- I'm currently working with **mlpack** as part of the Google Summer of Code program.
-Blogs tracking weekly progress [here](https://iamshnoo.github.io/blog/).
+- I recently worked with **mlpack** as part of the Google Summer of Code program.
+Blogs tracking weekly progress [here](https://iamshnoo.github.io/blog/categories#GSoC).

-- I am also working on the advanced collision detection library **CollDet** to develop continuous collision detection for particular use cases.
+- I also worked on the advanced collision detection library **CollDet** to develop an algorithm for calculating time of impact for continuous collision detection cases.

 <p align="center">
 <img src="https://github.com/iamshnoo/iamshnoo/blob/master/img/graphics_renders.gif">